Why Procurement Needs a More Agile Mindset

 In the old days, software development projects were based on an approach that goes back even further to the sixties and seventies, when they had a much narrower scope than today: the so-called “waterfall” approach.

-Discover a modern day approach in agile in our free white paper Why Agile Implementation Makes Sense for Procurement.
+Discover a modern-day approach in agile in our free white paper Why SMEs Have More to Gain With Agile Implementation.

 The waterfall approach typically starts with a scoping workshop to find out what the customer wants, which produces a long shopping list, with a huge price tag attached.
 Then, often very early in the project, the solution vendor discovers that what the customer said they wanted wasn’t really what was needed.